KlnSdr/dobby/README.md

 }
 ```

-Routes and Filters are loaded automatically on the first call to `Server.getInstance()` from your project.
+Routes and Filters are loaded automatically when calling `Dobby.startApplication(...)`.

 ## Routes
 Routes are Methods annotated with `@Get`, `@Post`, `@Put`, and `@Delete` annotations defined in `dobby.annotations`.